flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 Some Interesting Map and Reduce Examples
 ========================================

-Some real magic happens when you chain these functions together.
+These functions are very powerful when used together.
 First, I'll look at a cool example of using `map` on its own, but then I'll get into some uses of reduce chained on to the end of map.

 In his [series on functional programming in Ruby](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-i/), Nathan Kleyn mentions a question that Yehuda Katz asked several years ago about splitting a module path in a particular way.
 [One solution proposed by Bradley Grzesiak](http://rubyquicktips.com/post/1018776470/embracing-functional-programming) demonstrates a particularly interesting use of reduce: